progsmile/request-validator/README.md

     'cash10, cash25'      => 'in:1, 2, 5, 10, 20, 50',       //in array
     'elevatorFloor'       => 'notIn:13'                      //not in array
 ], [
-   'email.required'      => 'Field :field: is required',     //Add custom messages 'email.email'         => 'Email has bad format',          //Support :field:, :value: and :param: params 'email.unique'        => 'This email :value: is not unique',
+   'info[country].alpha' => 'Only letters please',           //Add message to array 'email.required'      => 'Field :field: is required',     //Add custom messages 'email.email'         => 'Email has bad format',          //Support :field:, :value: and :param: params 'email.unique'        => 'This email :value: is not unique',